python/cpython/Doc/faq/library.rst

 How do I parcel out work among a bunch of worker threads?
 ---------------------------------------------------------

+The easiest way is to use the new :mod:`concurrent.futures` module, especially the :mod:`~concurrent.futures.ThreadPoolExecutor` class.

+Or, if you want fine control over the dispatching algorithm, you can write your own logic manually.
 Use the :mod:`queue` module to create a queue containing a list of jobs.
 The :class:`~queue.Queue` class maintains a list of objects with ``.put(obj)`` to add an item to the queue and ``.get()`` to return an item.
 The class will take care of the locking necessary to ensure that each job is handed out exactly once.

 Here's a trivial example::